best of brand

 Outerwear

+When it comes to Patagonia outerwear, there are lots of options to choose from — and some styles we feel more passionately about than others.
 “I will die for (or in) my Patagonia Nano Air Jacket,” Strategist writer Jeremy Rellosa says.
 “It’s the most versatile outdoor jacket I own.
 I can wear it for easy hikes in cool weather, or use it as my main insulator or heavy layer on winter days around town.
 And it’s just downright cozy.”
 An experienced backpacker and hiker, Rellosa has tested it against similar jackets from other brands, including the Arc’teryx Atom LT, the Mountain Hardwear Kor Strata, and the North Face Ventrix, but the Nano Air remains his favorite — so much so that he owns two: one for everyday and the other for very special climbs.

-Builder owns a very similar packable men’s puffer to this Down Sweater.
+Builder owns a very similar packable men’s puffer to this Down Sweater Jacket.
 “I sort of look like the Michelin Man when I put it on, maybe because it’s the men’s version.
 (If you want a slim fit, there’s a women’s version, too.)
 But man, it’s warm,” Builder says.
 “It’s also super-lightweight because it’s down, so I never really overheat while wearing it.”
 Although it’s not waterproof, Builder says it’s comfortable and lightweight enough to layer under her navy Snowbelle or black Torrentshell.

-Strategist writer Arielle Avila thrifted this Nano Puff Parka before moving to New York City last year, and says its insulation was effective during her first winter.
+Our writer Arielle Avila thrifted this Nano Puff Parka before moving to New York City and says its insulation was effective during her first winter.
 “It’s incredibly warm, so I’d wear it by itself, but it’s super-lightweight, so I was able to layer it underneath my less substantial jackets,” she says.
 And if she gets too warm, Avila says she can easily pack it into a tote for storage.
 “I can’t stress how nice it is to have a puffer that doesn’t take up lots of closet space,” she says.

 Fleeces